alces-software/metalware/docs/design/02-topologies.md

 - any `nodes/$NODE.yaml` file for the specific node will be loaded.

-When templating, attempting to use an `alces.config` value which is not set in the config should be a fatal error.
-All config values should be set up, as even if a particular config question is optional and nothing has been entered a value of `nil` should still be saved, in which case `nil` will be used when templating - however if the specified identifier is not present at all then this indicates the repo has an inconsistent `config` directory and `configure.yaml` file, which should be addressed.
+When templating, attempting to use an `alces.answers` value which is not set in the answers file should be a fatal error.
+All answers used in the repo configs/templates should appear in the merged answers, as even if a particular `configure.yaml` question is optional and nothing has been entered a value of `nil` should still be saved, in which case `nil` will be used when templating - however if the specified identifier is not present at all then this indicates the repo has an inconsistent `config` directory and `configure.yaml` file, which should be addressed.

 ## Questions

-- May want to change `all` to `cluster` everywhere?
+- May want to change `all` to `cluster` everywhere? - following discussion we will change this to `domain` as this most accurately describes what Metalware sets up (a single Metalware installation could, with the right repo and config, be used to setup multiple Flight Compute clusters).
+Note: this document has been updated to reflect this.

 - Change either `/var/lib/metalware/config` or `/var/lib/metalware/repo/config`
   to something else, as they are related but the naming may be confusing?
-Maybe also name `/var/lib/metalware/repo/configure.yaml` something else?
+Maybe also name `/var/lib/metalware/repo/configure.yaml` something else? - following discussion we will use `/var/lib/metalware/answers` to store the `configure.yaml` answers, and `alces.answers` to access these; this document has been updated to reflect this.